How to Design Search in User Interfaces: Tips and Practices

 Use filters to tune search

-Here’s what search filters look like on Walmart website: the page of search results has a sidebar on the left to allow users to narrow down the list of options with the fine-tuning
+Here’s what search filters look like on the Walmart website: the page of search results has a sidebar on the left to allow users to narrow down the list of options with fine-tuning.

 Recipe app filters interaction designed to tune the search among the hundreds of recipe options in the mobile app.